mattcooperdev/oh-baby/README.md

     -   Results Wireframe -
     ![Results Wireframe](assets/md-images/desktop-results.png)

-    Due to the simplicity of the Site, no real changes neededed to be made from the inception of the Wireframes other than the removal of the email submit in the Results modal that I removed due to time constraints, which could be implemented at a later date.
+    No real changes neededed to be made from the inception of the Wireframes other than the removal of the email submit in the Results modal that I removed due to time constraints, which could be implemented at a later date.

 ---